 BE SURE TO ORDER COPIES OF YOUR LONG FORM BIRTH CERTIFICATE, AS SPANISH AUTHORITIES NEED TO SEE PARENTS’ NAMES

-If your residency application involves children or spouses as beneficiaries, then you’ll need official copies of any Birth and/or Marriage Certificates, either translated or accompanied by a “Multilingual Standard Form” and legalised with an Apostille Stamp.
+If your residency application involves children or spouses as beneficiaries, then you’ll need official copies of any Birth and/or Marriage Certificates, translated and legalised with an Apostille Stamp.

 These documents are essential proof of the relationship between applicants and the Immigration Department need them to be dated within 3 months of your application.